KenKundert/quantiphy/README.rst

 Features
 --------

-- Flexibly reads amounts with units and SI scale factors
+- Flexibly reads amounts with units and SI scale factors.
 - Quantities subclass the float class, and so can be used as conventional numbers.
 - Generally includes the units when printing or converting to strings and by